TritonDataCenter/rfd/rfd/0162/README.md

 For reasons described in more detail later, we propose a phased approach.

-### Milestone M1 Self-contained service, local state, centralized transfer
+### Milestone M1 Direct transfer between storage zones, local state

-The very first deliverable would be a new API and set of tools for managing **repair jobs**.
-Each job describes a particular operation and a set of objects to operate on.
-The following operations (use-cases) would be supported:

-- "Forget" one copy of an object (identified by storage node).
-Creates a new copy and updates all metadata to remove the old node and add the new node.
-The assumption is that the old storage node is being completely, permanently removed.
-(See "Other considerations.")
-- "Move" one copy of an object (identified by storage node).
-Similar to "forget" one copy, but the old copy is removed.
+The first deliverable is the capability to remove all objects from a given storage node.
+This operation will be called "evacuate."

 This deliverable would include:

 - a new SAPI service and component with one main SMF service to implement object repair and rebalancing
 - Prometheus metrics exposed by the service
 - automatic pausing of jobs that have experienced too many transient errors
+- a CLI tool for:
+    * listing jobs
+    * creating jobs
+    * observing job status
+    * pausing jobs
+    * resuming jobs
-- a CLI tool for listing jobs, creating jobs, observing job status, pausing jobs, resuming jobs; observing the status of individual repairs within a job; observing a summary of transient and permanent errors from a job, with example objects; viewing the progress of a job (i.e., how many objects it will process, how many are in-progress, how many have finished, how many are queued for retry due to a transient error, and so on).
+    * observing a summary of transient and permanent errors from a job, with example objects
+    * viewing the progress of a job (i.e., how many objects it will process, how many are in-progress, how many have finished, how many are queued for retry due to a transient error, and so on).
-- data transfers would happen to and from this new zone, rather than directly between storage zones
+- data transfers would happen directly between storage zones
 - automatic tests for as much as possible
 - configurable throttles on usage of the metadata tier and storage tier